COVID-19

 Antigen tests are useful when taken in conjunction with PCR tests.
 They are a good early indicator of whether COVID is present—but not a conclusive one.

-Further guidance from the Department of Health here.
+Further guidance from the Yale Medicine at https://www.yalemedicine.org/news/which-covid-test-is-accurate.

 SCHEDULE A VACCINE APPOINTMENT BY PHONE

-If you or someone you know is looking for a vaccination and are struggling with the online appointment system, City of Poulsbo staff and volunteers from North Point Church are able to assist you.
-This is a recorded message line, please leave a message and a volunteer will contact you within 2 business days.
+If you or someone you know is looking for a vaccination and are struggling with the online appointment system, City of Poulsbo staff are able to assist you.
+This is a recorded message line, please leave a message and a someone will contact you within 2 business days.
 We’re especially eager to help seniors without internet access and people with limited English skills.
 Residents of North Kitsap only, please.

 Kitsap Public Health Vaccine Appointment Assistance Line: (360) 728-2219